PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Methodology

 \paragraph{Dataset versions: \prmt{}, YT-Filtered, \rando, and YT-Random} After filtering, we obtain 250 unique hours of curated YouTube videos (which we refer to as {YT-Filtered}) and 174 unique hours of curated research and observational data (which we refer to as {\rando}).
 Both together comprise our pretraining dataset {\prmt}.
 It consists of 720,000 three-second video snippets, which are partially overlapping, depending on the source dataset.
 63\,\% of the snippets are from YT-Filtered and 37\,\% from \rando{}.
 For each video snippet, the dataset contains bounding boxes and clip embeddings for the center frame.
 For \rando{}, we provide species labels inferred from the source-dataset-specific species information and a zero-shot object detector (see \cref{sec:data-curation-pipeline}).

 We release \prmt{} except for one source dataset comprising 14\,\% of our pretraining data.
 This source dataset contains camera trap footage from ongoing research projects and cannot yet be shared publicly.
-Consult \cref{tab:dataset_composition} for a breakdown of the distribution of species and settings in the dataset.
+Consult \cref{tab:dataset_composition} for a breakdown of species and settings in \prmt{} and \cref{sec:supp_dataset} for more details and example images.
 For ablation purposes, we create {YT-Random}, a YouTube dataset of the same size as YT-Filtered, but with a random selection of videos instead of the curated set.